alexcg1/shell-clipboard-aliases/README.md

 The key combinations are based on copy ('yank') and paste commands from the vi(m) editor

+## Install

+Copy the contents of [aliases](aliases) to .bashrc or the relevant file for whichever shell you use

 ## Examples

+Don't actually type the `$` sign.
+That's just to show you should be typing this at a terminal

 ### Copy file contents